Gérard Philipe: Early Training

 Philipe auditioned in 1942 in front of Maurice Cloche for the adventure film 'Les Cadets de l'océan', but did not get a role.
 He also did an essay for Le Blé en herbe alongside Danièle Delorme, but the project was censored by the Vichy regime.
 He eventually made his theatre debut in Une grande fille tout simple, by André Roussin.
 The premiere of which took place on 11 July at the Cannes Casino.
 The play was a great success and toured in the south of France, as well as in Switzerland.
 His talent is already appreciated and recognized by his peers.

 In order to satisfy his mother's superstition, he adds an 'e' to his surname, so his first name and surname now form 13 letters.
-A name he would use professionally for the rest of his life.
+He would use this name professionally for the rest of his life.

-It was whilst attending the Conservatory of Dramatic Art in Paris that Philipe made his debut in Nice at the age of 19 on 11 October 1943 in Paris at the Théâtre Hébertot in a production by Georges Douking., where he played Angel in Jean Giradoux’s 'Sodome et Gomorrhe' (1943) opposite Edwige Feuillère, this original production was a commercial success and ran for over two hundred performances.
-It was this performance that made him an star overnight.
+It was whilst attending the Conservatory of Dramatic Art in Paris that Philipe made his debut in Nice at the age of 19 on 11 October 1943 in Paris at the Théâtre Hébertot in a production by Georges Douking, where he played Angel in Jean Giradoux's 'Sodome et Gomorrhe' (1943) opposite Edwige Feuillère, this original production was a commercial success and ran for over two hundred performances.
+It was this performance that made him a star overnight.
 It was as a result of his success on the stage, that led to him receiving film offers, and within five years he would achieve international fame in the cinema.